Skip to main content

 About Forlandet

-Forlandet National Park protects the island of Prins Karls Forland (Prince Charles Foreland) and surrounding marine areas off the western coast of Spitsbergen in the Svalbard archipelago, one of the world's northernmost protected areas situated between 78 and 79 degrees north latitude.
-Established in 1973, the park encompasses approximately 4,647 square kilometers including the elongated island, surrounding seas, and small offshore skerries, protecting a remarkably complete High Arctic marine and coastal ecosystem.
-The park's combination of glaciated mountain terrain, extensive coastal plains, and productive marine waters makes it one of the most important areas in Svalbard for marine mammals and breeding seabirds.
+Forlandet National Park protects the island of Prins Karls Forland (Prince Charles Foreland) and surrounding marine areas off the western coast of Spitsbergen in the Svalbard archipelago, situated between 78 and 79 degrees north latitude.
+Established on 1 June 1973, the park encompasses approximately 4,647 square kilometers including 616 km² of land and 4,031 km² of marine area, protecting a complete High Arctic marine and coastal ecosystem.
+[1] The park is especially significant for its populations of Atlantic walrus, harbour seal, and ringed seal: it harbours the world's most northerly population of harbour seals and the world's most northerly range of common guillemot.
+[2] The park's combination of glaciated mountain terrain, extensive coastal plains, and productive marine waters makes it one of the most important areas in Svalbard for marine mammals and breeding seabirds.

 Wildlife Ecosystems

-The park supports one of Svalbard's largest haul-out sites for Atlantic walrus, with hundreds of animals gathering on the island's southwestern beaches during summer months.
-Polar bears patrol the coastline and sea ice throughout the year, while the surrounding marine waters host populations of beluga whale, bowhead whale, and various seal species including ringed seal, bearded seal, and harbor seal at the northern edge of its range.
-Extensive seabird colonies on cliff faces include Brunnich's guillemot, Atlantic puffin, little auk, and kittiwake, while the coastal plains provide nesting habitat for Arctic tern, pink-footed goose, and various wader species.
+The park supports one of Svalbard's most significant haul-out sites for Atlantic walrus, with hundreds of animals gathering on the island's coastal beaches during summer months.
+It also hosts the world's most northerly population of harbour seals and the world's most northerly range of common guillemot.
+[1] Polar bears patrol the coastline and sea ice throughout the year, while the surrounding marine waters host populations of beluga whale, bowhead whale, ringed seal, and bearded seal.
+Extensive seabird colonies include Brünnich's guillemot, Atlantic puffin, little auk, and kittiwake on cliff faces, while the coastal plains provide nesting habitat for Arctic tern, barnacle goose, common eider, and black guillemot.

 Flora Ecosystems